Evangelical Christians divided on human's role in global warming

 "One of the two guys said, 'Yes, that's exactly it!'"

-Surveys show most evangelicals dismiss the issue in one of three ways: A liberal hoax; a hypothesis based on flawed science; or an affront the concept of human existence owing to God's intelligence design.
+Surveys show most evangelicals dismiss the issue in one of three ways: A liberal hoax, a hypothesis based on flawed science, or an affront to the concept of human existence based on God's intelligence design.

 A 2015 Pew Research Poll, the most recent on the subject, found only 28 percent of white evangelicals believed that the Earth was getting warmer because of human activity — by far the lowest percentage of any religious demographic in the survey.